View Document Text

 The availability of these services from Schwab benefits us because we do not have to produce or

 purchase them.
-We don’t have to pay for Schwab’s services.
+We do not have to pay for Schwab’s services.
 These services are not contingent upon

 us committing any specific amount of business to Schwab in trading commissions or assets in custody.